jacobdichter/jacobdichter.github.io/index.md

 ---
 <div class="title-card">

-**I explore the patterns that shape economies, societies, and industries—how data reveals underlying structures and hidden relationships.**
+<b>I explore the patterns that shape economies, societies, and industries—how data reveals underlying structures and hidden relationships.</b>

 With experience in programming and statistical learning, I have worked with international commerce, economic sector analysis, commodities, and credit default data to analyze market trends and systemic dynamics.